KestrelComputer/kestrel-3-users-guide/manuscript/chapter-5.md

 Although STS does not interpret command names, tails, or results, standards surrounding their use is encouraged.
-If any such standards exist, they will be documented in separately.
+If any such standards exist, they will be documented separately.

 ### Return Stack Pointer (X3)
 The X3 register will point